New Leaders Training Applications for 2023 are open.

 - Part 1: New Leaders Application: Applicant completes at the link below.

-- Part 2: Administrative Support Form: Administrator completes on behalf of applicant.
-Administrators applying to NLW may not complete this portion for themselves.
-The administrator you name in your application will be sent a link via email to do this once you have completed the New Leaders Application.
+- Part 2: Site Support Form: Site support person completes on behalf of applicant.
+Administrators applying to NLT may not complete this portion for themselves.
+The site support person you name in your application will be sent a link via email to do this once you have completed the New Leaders Application.

-- Part 3: Optional Scholarship Section: If you are seeking a scholarship, the administrator must complete the scholarship section at the end of the Administrative Support Form.
-(See criteria/details about scholarships below.)
+- Optional Scholarship Section: If your institution is seeking a scholarship, the site support person must complete the scholarship section at the end of the Site Support Form.
+(Criteria/details about scholarships below.)

 Parts 1 and 2 must be submitted for application to be considered complete.
 SEED will not review your application until both Parts 1 and 2 are submitted.

 When you are ready to submit your application answers online, please complete all pages of the form at the "Complete Application" link below.
-When you click "Submit" at the end, the system will send an email to your chosen administrator and request that they complete their parts of the application, the Administrative Support Form and (optionally) the Scholarship Section.
+When you click "Submit" at the end, the system will send an email to your chosen site support person and request that they complete their parts of the application, the Site Support Form and (optionally) the Scholarship Section.
 Note that your answers are not shared with each other.

 You will not be able to save your application part way through and return to it.
-Again, we strongly recommend that you compose your essay answers in advance in the Word doc, spending several days on them.
+Again, we strongly recommend that you compose your essay answers in advance using the copy of the 2023 questions, spending several days on them.
 You can then copy and paste your answers into the online application form.
-Please do not submit the Word doc to SEED; it is for your informational and drafting purposes only.
+Please do not submit a separate doc to SEED; we are sharing the questions for you in this format for your informational and drafting purposes only.

 After You Apply

-You will hear from us approximately two weeks after the review date following submission of both your application and your Administrative Support Form.
+You will hear from us approximately 1-3 weeks after the review date following submission of both your Application and your Site Support Form.

-Should you be accepted, you will be expected to attend one of three similarly structured SEED New Leaders Weeks.
-Your application indicates the location and date of the week you want to attend.
-We will announce the 2020 dates shortly.
+Should you be accepted, you will be expected to attend all of the session you select.
+Your application indicates the location and dates of the NLT you want to attend.

-Upon completion of your New Leaders Week, you will design, coordinate, and facilitate an ongoing SEED seminar in your institution, organization, or community.
-We expect SEED seminars to be at least 8 (and preferably 15-25) colleagues meeting on a regular schedule for at least 90 minutes a session for a total of at least 25 hours over a period of no fewer than 10 weeks and no more than 24 months.
-SEED New Leaders Week prepares you to lead this seminar.
+Upon completion of your SEED NLT training, you will design, coordinate, and facilitate an ongoing SEED seminar in your community, organization, or institution.
+We expect SEED seminars to be at least 8 (and preferably 15-25) colleagues meeting on a regular schedule for at least 90 minutes a session for a total of at least 24 hours over a period of no fewer than 10 weeks and no more than 24 months.
+Attending your SEED NLT prepares you to lead this seminar.